 2. Configure TAS for VMs, following the directions in Configuring TAS for VMs.
 When you configure Networking, select External under Container networking interface plugin.

-1. Open the TAS for VMs tile > Resource Config pane.
+1. Open the TAS for VMs tile, then click the Resource Config pane.

-3. Under Logical Load Balancer, fill in the JSON server_pools list with the NSX-T Server Pool these instance should be added to upon deployment.
+3. Under Logical Load Balancer, complete the JSON server_pools list with the NSX-T Server Pool these instance must be added to upon deployment.

 • router -> tas-web-pool